doxylabs/gd011proj/CodeBook.md

 The average -- technically the *mean()* of observations with matching Feature and Activity variables.

-## Data

 ## Transformations

-Following are details on the transformations the data undergoes.
-Erring on the side of details, this information
+Following are details on the transformations the data undergoes, erring on the side of more detail...

 ### getActivities(wd = "UCI_HAR_Dataset")